XiangGao1102/XiangGao1102.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S.
+(Communication Engineering) in Beijing University Of Posts and Telecommunications, 2011-2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S.
+(Artificial Intelligence) in The University of Edinburgh, 2016-2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D (Computer Application Technology) in The University of Chinese Academy of Sciences, 2018-2022

 Work experience
 ======